Bhanu-Prakash-H/Azure-Static-Website-Deployment/README.md

+# Azure-App-Services
-# Hosting a static website in Azure app Services. using Git & Github
+Hosting a static website in Azure app Services. using Git & Github